SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ### KIT BONUSES AND TRAITS

 Taking a martial kit can increase your Stamina, speed, and stability, as well as the damage, distance, and reach of your weapon abilities.
 Caster kits can increase your Stamina, speed, and stability, as well as the damage, distance, and area of your magical abilities.
-Kit bonuses are applied to free strikes.
+Kit bonuses are applied to [[Free Strike|free strikes]].

 #### STAMINA BONUS